nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/README.md

 My coding-fu is weak so I'm hoping to use this existing code as a basis for something that works, even if I produce a very inellegant solution to my problem!

-You will require two resistors, a 1k and a 10k to build as a current limiter/voltage divider to protect the GPIO.
+You will require two resistors per button, a 1k and a 10k to build as a current limiter/voltage divider to protect the GPIO.

-Settings:
+#### Settings:

 Pin Number, GPIO Pin, Button Function, GCode Called